oceanshq/ismaudit-codes/codes.md

 ## 1.4.
 Functional Requirements For A Safety Management System

 - 1.4.1 Every Company should develop, implement and maintain a safety management system (SMS) including a Safety and environmental-protection policy
+- 1.4.2 instructions and procedures to ensure safe operation of ships and protection of the environment in compliance with relevant international and flag State legislation;
 - 1.4.3 Every Company should develop, implement and maintain a safety management system (SMS) including defined levels of authority and lines of communication between, and amongst, shore and shipboard personnel
 - 1.4.4 Every Company should develop, implement and maintain a safety management system (SMS) including procedures for reporting accidents and non-conformities with the provisions of this Code
 - 1.4.5 Every Company should develop, implement and maintain a safety management system (SMS) including procedures to prepare for and respond to emergency situations